-Beef and mushroom empanadas.
-Light and flaky pastry with a ground beef and mushroom filling make a delicious snack or part of a main dish that are brought to the next level with a chimichurri dipping sauce.
+Beef and Mushroom Empanadas.
+Baked, not fried, with light and flaky pastry and a ground beef and mushroom filling.
+They make a delicious snack, appetizer or part of a main dish, brought to the next level with a chimichurri dipping sauce.

 Umami (the fifth taste) is created along with the addition of carrots and herbs in a tomato sauce with green olives for extra flavor.
 I love this blend so much, I think I may have become a ‘blenditarian’ / blend-ǝ-‘ter-ē- ǝn / noun /

-one who believes that the mighty mushroom has meaty powers to make meals more delicious, nutritious and sustainable, enabling us to do better for people, palate and planet!
+One who believes that the mighty mushroom has meaty powers to make meals more delicious, nutritious and sustainable, enabling us to do better for people, palate and planet!
 Mushrooms are fat free, cholesterol free and low in calories too.
-To learn more about the blend, visit > http://clvr.li/21Ueeow.

 Let’s talk about the chimichurri.
 If the empanadas weren’t flavorful on their own, this dipping sauce adds that element of freshness with a tiny kick from the red chili.
 This is the first time for me making empanadas, but it won’t be the last and it won’t be your last either.
 Cinco de Mayo is next week and this would be the perfect time to make these, but make a lot because they will go fast.